Davi-Archive/blog-app-nextjs-node-mongodb/README.md

 ## Introduction

-This is the code for my portfolio server that gives data for the frontend located at [HERE](https://blog-site-client.vercel.app/)
+This is the code for my blog server that gives data for the frontend located at [HERE](https://blog-site-client.vercel.app/)

 ## Live Version